08 Apr 2025

 As expandfile developed, I found other uses for it, including reformatting database files and preparing input for other programs such as input to procmail, RSS feed declarations in XML, shell scripts, input to the dot graphical compiler, and XML sitemap files for the Google crawler.

-In 2004, I wrote a web statistics application, Super Webtrax, that uses expandfile to produce a daily web page with charts and tables generated from web server log data loaded into SQL.
+In 2004, I wrote a web statistics application, Super Webtrax, which uses expandfile to produce a daily website usage report, with charts and tables generated from web server log data loaded into SQL.

-For a document formatting application, I extracted data from data files in a proprietary format, translated it to SQL and loaded it into a local MySQL database, used expandfile's *sqlloop builtin to generate HTML, and a browser to generate visually formatted output, printed the browser output to PostScript, and used page impression tools to generate a booklet.
+For a document formatting application, I extracted data from data files in a proprietary format, translated it to SQL and loaded it into a local MySQL database, used expandfile's *sqlloop builtin to generate HTML, invoked a browser to format the HTML and export the formatted output to PostScript, and used page impression tools to generate a booklet.

-I have also built template files that use the *shell builtin to fire off curl commands that fetch XML data from Web APIs, and then parse the result with *xmlloop to generate HTML reports.
+I have also built template files that use the *shell builtin to fire off curl commands that fetch XML data from Web APIs, and then parse the returned data with *xmlloop to generate web service usage reports in HTML.

 Language Issues